Black outline user profile icon in a circle on a white background

 Share it

 Whether you’re looking for a new job, or just found a great new position, it’s important to build a strong, vibrant professional network.
-Networking is about sharing ideas, learning new skills and techniques, and, maybe, yes, learning about great opportunities.
+Networking i s about sharing ideas, learning new skills and techniques, and, maybe, yes, learning about great opportunities.

 But how do you go about starting, or building, your professional connection?